Xerren09/eKreta-WebAPI-documentation/README.md

 contents = await response.Content.ReadAsStringAsync();
 ```
 * In this instance, the response will contain lessons for only the current day.
 * dateEnd is parsed to int with a +1 at the end because of the way eKréta handles days.
-Lessons from December 14th to December 14th are nonexistent, because the day starts at 00:00am and ends at 00:01am.
+For example, lessons from December 14th to December 14th are nonexistent, because the day starts at 00:00am and ends at 00:01am.
 (Lovely)

 #### Server response:
 ```json